dyne/Zenroom/docs/onepage.md

 verify '' is equal to '' in ''
 verify '' is not equal to ''
 verify '' is not equal to '' in ''
+verify '' starts with ''
-verify number '' is less or equal than '' verify number '' is less than '' verify number '' is more or equal than ''
+verify elements in '' are equal verify elements in '' are not equal verify number '' is less or equal than '' verify number '' is less than '' verify number '' is more or equal than ''